idafchev/Ring0x00/_posts/2024-01-03-Decompile_python.md

 3. Try to implement the opcode using my combined understanding of the python docs and the pycdc code
 4. After some trial and error, I have a code with questionable quality, which does the trick and at least produces results

-Sometimes I might encounter a different type of exception.
+Sometimes I might encounter a different type of error.
 For example, let's run it against a file compiled with the latest python version.
 At the time of writing this is `3.12`

 ![pycdc_py312](https://idafchev.github.io/blog/assets/images/decompile_python/pycdc_py312.png){: .align-center}